Ralph Thomas

-Ralph Philip Thomas MC (10 August 1915 – 17 March 2001) was an English film director.
-He is perhaps best remembered for directing the Doctor series of films.
+Ralph Philip Thomas (10 August 1915 – 17 March 2001) was an English film director who directed the Doctor film series.

-His brother, Gerald Thomas, was also a film director, probably best remembered for the Carry On... film series, and his son is the Academy Award-winning film producer, Jeremy Thomas.

-He cast the actor James Robertson Justice in many of his films.
-Thomas often worked with the producer Betty E. Box, who was married to Carry On producer Peter Rogers.
-Thomas was a nephew of producer Victor Saville.
+Thomas cast the actor James Robertson Justice in many of his films.
+He often worked with the producer Betty E. Box, who was married to Carry On producer Peter Rogers.

+Early life

+Ralph Philip Thomas was born on 10 August 1915 in Hull, East Riding of Yorkshire.
+Thomas was a nephew of producer and director Victor Saville.

+He studied law at Middlesex University College.

+Career

 Early career

-Born in Hull, East Riding of Yorkshire, Thomas studied law at Middlesex University College.
-He entered the film business as a clapper boy at Shepperton Studios in 1932 during his summer vacation while at college.
+Thomas entered the film business as a clapper boy at Shepperton Studios in 1932 during his summer vacation while at college.
 Following graduation, instead of becoming a lawyer he decided to enter the film industry, and became an apprentice at Shepperton Studios, working as a clapper boy and then in the editing room, the sound department and art department.
 From 1932 to 1934, Thomas worked predominantly on "quota quickies".
 He discovered he loved editing the most and worked predominantly as an editor for the next few years, including a period working alongside David Lean.
 When his employer, Premiere Stafford, went broke he worked for a while as a journalist at the Bristol Evening Post for over a year.
 He returned to editing before joining the army in 1939.

 During the Second World War, Thomas served with the 9th Lancers rising to the rank of Major and being awarded the Military Cross.
 He took part in the Battle of El Alamein.